 About Me

-I’m a software engineer, who loves the great outdoors, and seems to pick up far too many hobbies along the way.
+me_2014_headshotI’m a software engineer, who loves the great outdoors, and seems to pick up far too many hobbies along the way.

 Employment

-I’ve worked for IBM for the last decade, and have been fortunate enough to be in the Linux Technology Center since it’s inception in 2001.
-I’ve worked on a number of Open Source Projects for my day job including SystemImager, OpenHPI, Xen, OpenSimulator, NFS Ganesha, and OpenStack.
+I’ve contributed to a wide range of Open Source projects over the years including: SystemImager, OpenHPI, Xen, OpenSim, NFS Ganesha, and most recently, OpenStack.
 Beyond just slinging code, I also focus on community organization.
 Communities, software or other, are like gardens, and require some attention to grow in productive ways.

 It goes without saying that any opinions expressed here are mine alone, and do not necessarily reflect those of my employer.